 A multimedia exhibition was installed at Hofsstaðir with very good information on the Settlement Age farm - thanks to Garðabær town.
 This exhibition received the Nordic price NODEM back in 2004.
 The last couple of times I have visited Hofsstaðir though the multimedia exhibition was on the blink.

-To me the Settlement Age farm is a true hidden pearl.
+To me, the Settlement Age farm is truly a hidden pearl.
 And it is for sure hidden away as it cannot be seen from the main street.
 One could even pass it and mistake it for a small park, without ever knowing about its great historical significance - that the Viking settlers lived on this very spot.

 I stumbled upon Hofsstaðir on my way to Hafnarfjörður back in 1999+.
 Back then I had to take 14 years off travelling and my only summer trips consisted of walking from Reykjavík to Hafnarfjörður and back.
 So I know this area quite well.